 Clutch and brakes

-However, your warranty documents includes a list of things not covered by your policy.
+However, your warranty document will include a list of things not covered by your policy.
 Make sure the problem with your car is covered before you make a claim.

 If you have a problem with your car, contact your insurer immediately to report the issue and set up a claim.
-You may not be covered if you wait longer than 7 days.
+You may not be covered if you wait longer than seven days.

-In order for your claim to be paid, you must follow the procedure set out in your policy documents and:
+For your claim to be processed, you must follow the procedure set out in your policy documents and:

-Call your insurer's claims number, which will be on your policy documents.
-You will not be covered for repair work carried out before you report your claim.
+Call your insurer’s claims number, which will be on your policy documents.
+You won’t be covered for repair work carried out before reporting your claim.

 Give details of the problem.
 Your insurer should tell you where to find your nearest authorised garage.
-If you use a different repairer, your insurer may not pay out.
+If you use a different repairer, your insurer may not pay.

 Contact the garage to book your car in for repairs.
-You will need to take a copy of your warranty policy documents, proof of servicing and an up to date MOT certificate.
+You’ll need to take a copy of your warranty policy documents, proof of servicing and a valid MOT certificate.